Is Wi-Fi available at the conference?

 In order to conserve resources and keep production costs down, delegates are encouraged to bring the copy of the conference program they receive in the mail with them to conference.
 Only a limited number of additional conference programs are made available at onsite Registration.

 What options are available for parking at the Hyatt?

 The Hyatt Regency Chicago offers valet parking for guests, 24 hours a day.
 Attendees staying overnight will receive a discounted parking rate of 50% off the existing published parking rate, currently $69 for overnight valet (no self-park on-site).
 Space tends to fill up quickly on the morning of conference opening, so attendees should plan their arrival accordingly.
 Additional parking options are available at neighboring lots.
 Rates vary.
 For more information, please visit the parking page on the conference website.

 I lost my phone/notebook/any item of personal value.
 Where do I go to see if someone turned it in?

-For lost and found items, delegates should check with staff at the On-site Conference Registration Desk, 8th Street Registration South, Lobby Level, or at Conference Headquarters, located in the Mobley Room, Lower Level.
-Delegates can also check with the hotel front desk staff.
+For lost and found items, delegates should check with staff at Conference Registration or at Conference Headquarters, located in the Grand Ballroom Foyer, East Tower, Gold Level.
+Delegates can also check with the Front Desk staff at hotel check-in, located on the second floor lobby, East Tower.